Want to race or run super long races, like the Race Across America, Cape Epic, Dirty Kanza or the Transcontinental? We’ve got you covered!

 Eugenio Rezia Loppio’s story is just one example of how INSCYD can help you succeeding in long distance tasks.

 Rezia Loppio is an Italian entrepreneur with a big passion for cycling.
 He doesn’t only enjoy the classic weekend ride or the hard high-intensity training session — he loves going long, crazy long.

 Last year, the 43-year-old from Rome took part in several sportives and in his first ultra cycling race: the Race Across Italy.
 You may be familiar with the format by now: from A to B in the quickest time, although the road to get from one point to the other is not short.
 In 2018, to be precise, the RAI (also the acronym for Italy’s state-owned television) was conceived as a big loop from and to Silvi Marina, a small sea resort in the region of Abruzzo.

 The race snaked from the Adriatic coasts all the way to the Tyrrhenian sea for a coast to coast Made in Italy of 750 km (480 miles) and 10,000 metres (32,000ft) of elevation gain.
 Not exactly a walk in the park.

 “With INSCYD we worked the whole season by keeping our focus on the optimisation of fat burning,” says Loppo.
-“It was this aspect that fascinated me the most when I followed INSCYD presentation from Marco Orsini.”
+“It was this aspect that fascinated me the most when I followed an INSCYD presentation from performance coach Marco Orsini.”

 Rezia Loppo’s training schedule — despite having a good amount of volumes for an amateur (17 hours average per week) — was not only focused on long sessions though.
 His weekly routine included gym sessions to develop his strength, workouts on the road for his muscular endurance and specific sessions to target his VO2max with the Billat protocol, as well as other sessions to target his lactate shuttling and FatMax.